raidoz/go-moteconnection/README.md

-# go-sfconnection
+# go-moteconnection
-Serialforwarder connection library for go.
+SmartDust mote serial and SerialForwarder connection library for go.